High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films

-One possible way to circumvent the detrimental effects of magnetic fields on superconductivity is to exploit unusual situations in which the interplay between conduction electrons and magnetism gives rise to magnetic-field-induced superconducting states~\cite{meul1984,uji2001,balicas2001,levy2005,ran2019,cao2021}.
-Magnetic-field-induced superconductivity was first discovered in Chevrel phase compounds~\cite{meul1984}.
-Since then, unconventional field-induced superconducting states have been reported in diverse systems, including the organic conductor ${\rm {\lambda}}$-(BETS)$_2$FeCl$_4$ \cite{uji2001, balicas2001}, uranium-based compounds such as URhGe ~\cite{levy2005} and UTe$_2$~\cite{ran2019, helm2024, lewin2025}, and twisted trilayer graphene~\cite{cao2021}.
-However, a common limitation of all known field-induced superconducting states is that they occur in materials with intrinsically low superconducting transition temperatures ($T_{\rm c}$).
-This is often attributed to factors such as conventional electron–phonon-mediated pairing~\cite{meul1984} or the presence of narrow electronic bandwidths~\cite{levy2005,ran2019,cao2021}, which enhance electronic correlations but typically suppress $T_{\rm c}$.
+One possible way to circumvent the detrimental effects of magnetic fields on superconductivity is to exploit situations in which the interplay between conduction electrons and magnetism gives rise to magnetic-field–induced superconducting states~\cite{meul1984,uji2001,balicas2001,levy2005,ran2019np,cao2021,helm2024,lewin2025}.
+Discovered in Chevrel-phase compounds~\cite{meul1984}, field-induced superconductivity has so far been restricted to materials with intrinsically low superconducting transition temperatures ($T_{\rm c}$).
+This limitation is often attributed to factors such as conventional electron–phonon-mediated pairing~\cite{meul1984} or the presence of narrow electronic bandwidths~\cite{levy2005,ran2019,cao2021}, which enhance electronic correlations but typically suppress $T_{\rm c}$.

-Here we demonstrate that infinite-layer nickelates~\cite{li2019,sun2023,zhou2025,chow2025} provide a compelling example of a magnetic-field-induced superconducting state occurring in a material that also hosts high-temperature superconductivity, comparable to that of the cuprates~\cite{keimer2015}.
-Specifically, we observe this phenomenon in SmNiO$_2$ thin films, where Sm is partially substituted with Eu, Ca, and Sr---a system referred to as (SECS)NiO$_2$~\cite{chow2025}.
-We find field-induced superconductivity to be most clearly demonstrated in a sample with a transition temperature of $T_{\rm c}\approx$~12~K and extreme field-boosted superconductivity in samples with $T_{\rm c}\approx$~22~K and 32~K. Notably, by carefully tuning hole-dopants Eu, Ca, and Sr, the superconductivity in (SECS)NiO$_2$ is achieved up to 40 K~\cite{chow2025}.
-This raises the possibility of realizing field-stablized superconducting state in unprecedented high magnetic fields.
+Here we demonstrate that infinite-layer nickelates~\cite{li2019,sun2023,zhou2025,chow2025} provide an example of a magnetic-field--reentrant superconducting state persisting to very strong magnetic fields occurring in a material that also hosts high-temperature superconductivity comparable to that of the cuprates~\cite{keimer2015}.
+Specifically, we observe this phenomenon in 4-7~nm--thick films of (Sm$_{1-x-y-z}$Eu$_x$Ca$_y$Sr$_z$)NiO$_2$, hereafter referred to as SECNO, which were recently shown to exhibit transition temperatures approaching $T_{\mathrm{c}} \!\approx\!
+40$~K~\cite{chow2025}---exceeding that of the first cuprate system in which high-$T_{\mathrm{c}}$ superconductivity was originally discovered~\cite{bednorz1986}.